holyjak/iterate-puppet-workshop13/presentation/presentation.md

 1. (0.5m) Intro: What, why, and how are we going to learn
    * Learning based on your questions => ask!
-   * Why Vagrant, V. x normal puppet agent
+   * What is Vagrant, what does it do for us?
+(VM, ssh)
 2. (3m) What is Puppet?
     * provisioner (=?) => many nodes
     * p. vs. shell scripts (cross-platform, modules, master-slave,